kunioshi/kunioshi/README.md

 ## About Me
-I'm Filipe, born in 1991, and I'm an iOS and Web Developer.
-But I have an Associate Degree in Game Development.
+I'm Filipe, born in 1991, and I'm an iOS and Web Developer with an Associate Degree in Game Development.

 ## What am I up to?
 Currently, I'm studiyng Go and React.
 Also, looking for some time to go Game Dev again.